CEI-lab/ece3400-2017/docs/tutorials/webpages/webpages.md

 * You can use [markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) to write simple webpages, or you can choose to use html, although we will only be able to provide limited support for you if you do so.

+#### Design

+Your website is public and represents your technical writing skills.
+It can be a useful resource to share with potential employers!
+Remember to proof read your websites before submission deadlines and check for things like:
+* Spelling (typos!!!)
+* Grammar and punctuation
+* Formatting (including image size and quality)

+Like most lab reports, your webpages for the labs and milestones should have a basic structure.
+Including an introduction, a list of materials used, implementation/procedure, and a conclusion is a good idea :)

+Also, include the subteams you worked in at the top.

+If you are borrowing pictures, code, or other resources from datasheets or the web, please please please include references.

+Your lab reports should have a good balance of text, images, animations or video demonstrations, and schematics.
+For schematics, you can use a variety of resources such as LTspice, Digikey's SchemeIt, Fritzing, or any other software.

+If the lab report requires oscilloscope readings, there is software installed on the lab computers that you can use to get screengrabs.
+You can also insert a flash drive and save the image directly onto that.
+These methods are much nicer than taking a picture of the screen :P

 #### Images

 When you start making your website, PLEASE DO NOT UPLOAD HIGH QUALITY IMAGES.
 Also, please do not upload a bunch of images that you will not use.
 A high resolution is rarely necessary and tends to make the website very slow to load.
 A photo of 600 pixels width, for instance, will serve fine for a large image.